 Step 1: Install the Browser Add-on

-First step: install the GNOME Shell integration extension in your preferred web browser.
+The first step is to install the GNOME Shell integration extension in your chosen web browser.
 This free, open source extension is available for Mozilla Firefox and Google Chrome (as well as Chromium-based browsers like Vivaldi and Microsoft Edge).

 Step 2: Install ‘Chrome GNOME Shell’ package

 Step two is to install the native connector package that lets the browser extension communicate with the GNOME Shell desktop.

 chrome-gnome-shell package — despite the ‘chrome’ in the package name it works with Firefox too — from Ubuntu Software: